top of page

 • Online: The Library is a member of the Alaska Digital Library and through it provides access to a large collection of downloadable electronic and audio books.
 The Library also provides access to the State’s SLED databases, and subscribes to a small number of electronic databases.

 • Realia: The library collects a variety of items that are not text-based.
 These items are chosen for their durability, local interest, ease of circulation and storage, and contribution to the library’s mission to supply materials for educational and recreational purposes.
-This collection includes such things as board games, craft tools, AV equipment, puppets and GPS locator beacons.

 Collection development: Project